vertica/VerticaPy/docs/source/user_guide_data_ingestion.rst

     titanic = load_titanic()

-To convert a subset of the dataset to a CSV file, select the desired rows in the dataset and use the :py:func:`~verticapy.to_csv` :py:func:`~verticapy.vDataFrame` method:
+To convert a subset of the dataset to a CSV file, select the desired rows in the dataset and use the :py:func:`~verticapy.to_csv` :py:mod:`~verticapy.vDataFrame` method:

 .. ipython:: python